Lecturer, Master of Social Work: Indigenous Field of Study*

-Aaniin!
-I'm pleased to be a part of Indigenizing Laurier and the growing Indigenous academic community here.
-I am Anishinaabe kwe from Flying Post First Nation.
-My academic journey has been a pathway of unlearning, healing, re-learning and finding who I am as an Indigenous woman and what my place is in the academy.
-My Anishinaabe name is Minogiizhigo kwe which translates to mean Shining Day Woman, the one who brings goodness and beauty to the day.
+Kathy Absolon is an Anishinaabe kwe from Flying Post First Nation.
+Her academic journey has been a pathway of unlearning, healing, re-learning and finding who she is as an Indigenous woman and her place in the academy.
+Kathy's Anishinaabe name is Minogiizhigo kwe which translates to mean Shining Day Woman, the one who brings goodness and beauty to the day.

-In 2008, I received my PhD from the Ontario Institute for Studies in Education at the University of Toronto.
-"Kaandossiwn, this is how we come to know: Indigenous research methodologies in the academy" was my dissertation title with a focus on Indigenous research.
-I have had my feet in two canoes of learning.
-Education, for me, has been a process of building dual knowledge bundles: one as an Anishinaabe kwe and my teachings and the other is a critical knowledge bundle fuelled by my mainstream education.
-I carry dual knowledge bundles that are informed by the land, spirit, decolonizing, indigenizing and anti-colonialism.
+In 2008, she received her PhD from the Ontario Institute for Studies in Education at the University of Toronto.
+"Kaandossiwn, this is how we come to know: Indigenous research methodologies in the academy" was her dissertation title with a focus on Indigenous research.
+Since then Kathy has been teaching Indigenous re-search methodologies and asserting Indigenous ways of coming into knowledge.
+The Decolonizing Journeys project is in partnerships with a digital story lab and educators who have completed the Decolonizing education certificate, herself included.
+For Kathy, education has been a process of building dual knowledge bundles: one as an Anishinaabe kwe and her teachings and the other is a critical knowledge bundle fuelled by mainstream education.
+Kathy carries dual knowledge bundles that are informed by the land, spirit, decolonizing, indigenizing and anti-colonialism.

-In 2007 I came to the Aboriginal Field of Study in the Faculty of Social Work (now Indigenous Field of Study) at Laurier with a blending of teaching, practice and community work.
-Since I have been at Laurier, I have taught in the Indigenous Field of Study and provided leadership to our Program during much of my tenure.
-I am looking forward to my new role as Director of the Centre for Indigegogy in forging pathways for ongoing professional training for educators and practitioners across an array of settings.
+In 2007 she came to the Indigenous Field of Study in the Faculty of Social Work (now Indigenous Field of Study) at Laurier with a blending of teaching, practice, and community work.
+Since she has been at Laurier, Kathy has taught in the Indigenous Field of Study Indigenous re-search, wholistic healing practices, culture camp, kinship and community, and Traditional Indigenous knowledge in wholistic practices.
+She has provided ongoing leadership to the Program during her tenure.
+In Kathy's role as Director of the Centre for Indigegogy, she focuses on generating decolonial, Indigenous centred and wholistic training for ongoing professional training for educators and practitioners across an array of settings.